 - 1. Login to Blueprint:

 - 1. Open your web browser.

 - 2. Navigate to the Blueprint URL.

 - 3. Enter your user name and password.

 - 4. Click Login.

 - 2. Open the Getting Started project.
 To open a project, click the application menu on the ribbon, and then click Open.
 If you cannot locate the Getting Started project, contact your Instance Admin for assistance, or use any available test project to complete the tutorials.

 - 3. Try increasing the size of the main content area by collapsing the explorer panel and the utility panel.
-Use the collapse and expand cons icons located in the top corner of the panels to show and hide the panel.
+Use the collapse and expand icons located in the top corner of the panels to show and hide the panel.
 You can also resize the width of the panels.

 - 4. Try increasing the size of the main content area by collapsing the ribbon.
 You can quickly expand and collapse the ribbon by double-clicking one of the ribbon tabs.
-You can also expand and collapse the ribbon by clicking the arrow icon ∞ located in the upper right corner of the ribbon.
+You can also expand and collapse the ribbon by clicking the arrow icon □ located in the upper right corner of the ribbon.

 - 5. Click the Column Options button to configure the artifact list so that all columns of information are displayed.
 The Column Options button is located on the ribbon (View tab, Artifact List group).

-- The quick access toolbar 🐔 😫 🔊 💙 is located in the top left corner of the ribbon.
-The quick access toolbar offers easy access to frequently used features, such as Publish All, Save All, Undo and Redo. - The status bar at the bottom of the screen is updated to provide you with status messages as you interact with Blueprint.
+- The status bar at the bottom of the screen is updated to provide you with status messages as you interact with Blueprint.